Tips for buying a home

 How Long Should It Take to Buy Your First Home?

-In seller's markets, often I show only one home.
-After all, how many homes does one family need?
 A few buyers will look for years, but buyers who do that aren't motivated.
 A motivated buyer will find a home within two weeks.
 Most of my buyers find a home within two days.

 How Many Homes Will a Home Buyer See?

-Studies show that your memory dramatically improves after consumption of carbs and slows upon consuming sugar.
-So, lay off the soft drinks and have a hearty meal of carbs before venturing out to tour homes.
 The average number of homes that I show to a buyer in one day is seven.
 Any more than that, and the brain is on overload.
 Therefore, don't expect to see 20 or 30 homes; although it's physically possible to do so, you probably will not remember specific details about any of them.

 How a First-Time Home Buyer Can Rate Inventory

-Bring a digital camera and begin each series of photos with a close-up of the house number to identify where each group of home photos start and end.
+Bring a digital camera and begin each series of photos with a close-up of the house to identify where each group of home photos start and end.

 Take copious notes of unusual features, colors and design elements.